ehrpg/qstar/docs/character/perks.md

 When an enemy moves out of your melee range, and you wield a melee weapon, you can make a melee Attack versus the enemy without any [AP][] cost.
 You cannot use special Actions while doing so.
+Can only trigger once per round.

 Requires
 :   [Melee][] [d6][]